Comments

 - Add Dynamic Content with API RoutesjavascriptCopy code

-// pages/api/posts.js export default async function handler(req, res) { const posts = await fetch('https://example.com/api/posts').then(res => res.json()); res.status(200).json(posts); }
+// pages/api/posts.js export default async function handler(req, res) { const posts = await fetch('https://example.com/api/posts').then(res => res.json()); res.status(200).json(posts); }- Use Next.js API routes to fetch dynamic content from a database or external API.

 - Create an API route in

-to fetch data.
+pages/apito fetch data.
 For example, create a route to get blog posts.

 - Fetch Data for Dynamic PagesjavascriptCopy code

-// pages/blog/[slug].js export async function getStaticProps({ params }) { const res = await fetch(`https://example.com/api/posts/${params.slug}`); const post = await res.json(); return { props: { post } }; } export async function getStaticPaths() { const res = await fetch('https://example.com/api/posts'); const posts = await res.json(); const paths = posts.map(post => ({ params: { slug: post.slug } })); return { paths, fallback: false }; }
+// pages/blog/[slug].js export async function getStaticProps({ params }) { const res = await fetch(`https://example.com/api/posts/${params.slug}`); const post = await res.json(); return { props: { post } }; } export async function getStaticPaths() { const res = await fetch('https://example.com/api/posts'); const posts = await res.json(); const paths = posts.map(post => ({ params: { slug: post.slug } })); return { paths, fallback: false }; }- Use Next.js’s built-in data-fetching methods like

-for generating dynamic content. - Example: Fetching blog posts for a dynamic blog page.
+getStaticProps,getServerSideProps, orgetStaticPathsfor generating dynamic content. - Example: Fetching blog posts for a dynamic blog page.

 - Use Next.js’s built-in data-fetching methods like